JerryXRQ/CS337_Project1/README.md

 We implemented a program that tracks the most discussed parties of a given year.
 However, because the source data only includes a small time segment, many parties were not recorded.
 Therefore, the quality of data produced was limited.

 To run the code, use the command python parties.py.
 You can add a year after the input to control which year the code runs on.
 If that input is not provided, it will choose 2013 by default.
-It requires "vader_lexicon" package of nltk, but the code can download it automatically.

 Sentiment Analysis - Sentiment towards a Person

 We implemented a program that evaluates the sentiment score of the public for a given person in a given year.
 It returns a score that reflects the average sentiment.
 A positive value reflects positive sentiment and a negative value reflects negative sentiment.

-To run the code, use the command python parties.py.
+To run the code, use the command python sentiment_analysis.py.
 You need to add a year and a name after the file name to control which target the code runs on.

-It requires "vader_lexicon" package of nltk, but the code can download it automatically.
+Sentiment Analysis - General Sentiment Analysis for Common Subjects

+We implemented a code that scans all the tweets for positive and negative sentiment.
+It will look for positive words and tweets, negative tweets, and neutral tweets, producing a representative sample.
+Additionally, it will create a word cloud plot of common words and a corresponding sentiment score and polarity plot.
+The color of the words in the word cloud is mapped to the ones in the sentiment plot.
+The plot will be saved in the root directory.

+To run the code, use the command python sentiment_analysis_general.py.
+You can add an optional year input.
+If it is not provided, then 2013 will be selected by default.

 Some reference performance: